pereznetworks/TD-Project8/README.md

     Using Gulp to Build a Front-End Site

-    In this project you’ll be provided a website with HTML, SCSS, JPEGs, PNGs and JavaScript files.
+    In this project I was provided a website with HTML, SCSS, JPEGs, PNGs and JavaScript files.

-    You’ll be required to set up a Gulp build process to prepare the website for deployment.
+    I set up a Gulp build process to prepare the website for deployment.

-    The build process must fulfill the following criteria:
+    I setup a  build process that meets to following criteria:

       Concatenate and minify the JavaScript files.
       Compile SCSS into CSS in a concatenated and minified file.
       Generate JavaScript and CSS source maps.
       Compress any JPEG or PNG files.
-      All output for the build process should be in a dist folder for distribution or deployment.
+      All output for the build process is in the ./dist folder for distribution or deployment.

-# DONE:

-    Extra credit:
+# Extra credit:

-      Setup 'live' development workflow

-      gulp serve
+      The gulp default task has been setup to run ... a web server with live reload:
-          - runs build first
+          - run the clean then build task,
-          - runs watchFiles first
+          - a watchFiles task, monitoring src files for changes
-          - using 'dist' folder root
-          - runs a simple http development server
+          - a simple http development server, uses ./dist folder ar root
-          - if watchFiles detects and runs associated tasks again restart server
+          - watchFiles may detect changes and runs associated tasks, if so, web server is restarted

-   Project Expectations:
+# Project Expectations:

-      Make the serve task the default task

-        gulp default task
-            - runs serve task
-              runs web server with ./dist as root

-    Setup build and workflow using gulp tasks:
+    Setup build and development workflow using the following gulp tasks:

         styles
-          - compile sass into css
+          - compiles sass into css
-          - create map file
+          - compiles map file for the sass locations of css styles
-          - compress css file
+          - compresses css file
-          - copy to ./dist folder
+          - copies to ./dist folder
+          - overwrites if exists

         scripts
-          - concat js files into 1 js file
+          - concats js files into 1 js file
-          - minify js file
+          - minifies the js src file, including latest version of jquery
-          - copy to ./dist folder
+          - copies to ./dist folder
+          - overwrite if exists

         images
-          - compress imags
+          - compresses images
-          - copy assets to dist folder
+          - copies images to dist folder
+          - overwrites if exists

         html
-          - run compileSass and assets tasks
-          - concat, minify all css and js files then copy to dist folder
+          - copies src/index.html to dist/index.html
+          - overwrites if exists

         watchFiles
-          - run html in case changes to sass or js
+          - runs above tasks in case changes to respective src files

         build
-          - same as html task
+          - runs clean task
-          - but runs clean first
+          - runs styles, scripts, images, and updateHtml tasks

         clean
-          - del ./dist folder and anything it
+          - dels ./dist folder and anything it

     Setup build process and development work-flow using:

-        - Node.js, NPM and Gulp
+        Node.js, NPM and Gulp.
+          - Using current version of each.

-        - gulp modules
+        Decided on gulp modules
-          concat, sass, sourcemaps, rename, uglify, csso,
-            gulp-useref and serve
+          - del - deletes files and folders
+          - gulp-sass - compiles sass into css
+          - gulp-sourcemaps - create a map, track styles to location in sass file
+          - gulp-rename - rename files
+          - gulp-uglify - minify js files
+          - gulp-csso - minify css files
+          - gulp-useref - based on build refs html tag, concat multiple files
+          - gulp-imagemin - compress jpeg and png files
+          - gulp-serve - runs a web server with live-reload

     Prep for project: